Los Angeles is a glorious metropolitan city in California.

 You can choose aerial views from a helicopter or airplane.

 Fly along the coast, downtown LA or the Hollywood sign for a night to remember.

 LA is synonymous with Hollywood and celebrities, so why not go celebrity spotting where you’re certain to catch some?

 Madame Tussauds Wax figurines are intricately detailed life-sized replicas.

 So real you would almost believe you were rubbing shoulders with the stars.

 Stroll down the red carpet and get photographed with celebrities.

-Sports stars such as Tiger Woods are posing on the green, and even Spiderman can be seen crawling along the ceiling.
+Sports stars such as Tiger Woods are posing on the green, and even Spiderman can be seen crawling on the ceiling.

 Madame Tussauds is generally open until 8pm daily.